 The roots of the Colburn School date to 1950 and a preparatory program, the Community School of Arts, of the University of Southern California.
-In 1986, the school officially became an independent community school (though still housed at USC) and was renamed the Colburn School of Performing Arts.
-Re-named the Colburn School in 1998 when it moved to its Downtown Los Angeles campus, the school continues its community arts mission through various divisions: the Community School of Performing Arts, offering fee-based enrollment in music, drama, and early childhood classes; the Trudl Zipper Dance Institute, which includes pre-college dance classes and the pre-professional Dance Academy; the pre-college Music Academy for advanced instrumental students; and the collegiate Conservatory of Music.
+In 1986, the school officially became an independent community school (still housed at USC) and was renamed the Colburn School of Performing Arts.
+Re-named the Colburn School in 1998 when it moved to its Downtown Los Angeles campus, the school continues its community arts mission through various divisions: the Community School of Performing Arts, offering fee-based enrollment in music, drama, and early childhood classes; the Trudl Zipper Dance Institute, which includes pre-college dance classes and the pre-professional Dance Academy; the pre-college Music Academy for advanced instrumental music students; and the collegiate Conservatory of Music.
 The Conservatory of Music opened in 2003 offering a Bachelor of Music degree and a Performance Diploma for undergraduate students, and an Artist Diploma and Professional Studies Certificate for post-baccalaureate students.
 In 2013 the Conservatory added a Master of Music degree to its offerings.
-In the 2019-20 academic year, the Conservatory launched its Conducting Fellows program with Director Esa-Pekka Salonen.
+In 2015, a Graduate String Quartet-in-Residence program was added to the AD and MM curricula (expanded to Chamber-Ensemble-in-Residence in 2016); and in the 2019-20 academic year, the Conservatory launched its Conducting Fellows program with Director Esa-Pekka Salonen.
 This highly selective division offers instruction in instrumental music performance and conducting and due to its benefactor, Richard D. Colburn, students accepted into the conservatory receive full scholarship and grants for tuition, room, and board for the length of their programs.